 Interparticle interactions currently included are long-range Coulomb and intermediate- to short-range screened Coulomb (Yukawa interactions), quantum statistical potentials, generalized Lennard-Jones potential.
 The computational cell can be either 3D or 2D with periodic, reflecting or open boundary conditions.
 For short range potentials, O(N) scaling is achieved with a neighbor list (linked cell); conversely, for intermediate- to long-range forces the Particle-Particle Particle-Mesh (PPPM) algorithm is employed.

 we compared the execution times with a equivalent version of the code written entirely in C. The figure below compares C and Python

-timings of two computationally intensive parts of the code: LCL for the Particle-Particle part and charge assignment to a grid for the Particle-Mesh part.
+timings of the two most computationally intensive parts of the code: the Linked-Cell-List algorithm used in the Particle-Particle part and charge assignment to a grid for the Particle-Mesh part.
 The times (Intel Xeon E5-2670v2, 2.6GHz) are for one step of the force calculation for 104

 particles.
 The performance of Sarkas